Selectra-Dev/selectra-ha/README.md

 ## 📡 Data Source & API Access

-All electricity pricing data is provided by the [Selectra Electricity Planning API](https://api.selectra.com/electricity_planning).
+All electricity pricing data is provided by the Selectra Electricity Planning API.

-This integration requires an API token from Selectra.
-Don't have one yet?
-Contact us at **support.home-assistant@selectra.info** and we'll get you set up.
+This integration requires an API token.
+To get one, visit the [Selectra Electricity Planning API](https://api.selectra.com/electricity_planning) and follow the instructions to request access.

+Need help?
+Contact us at **support.home-assistant@selectra.info**.

 ## 🤝 Contributing